How to Test Soil pH

 Materials Needed for Testing Soil pH

-- Soil pH test kit or meter
+- Soil pH test kit or digital pH meter

 - Clean containers